Pylons/pyramid_debugtoolbar/docs/index.rst

   Attribute.
 Boolean value.
 Set to `True`

 ``user_activate``
   Attribute.
 Boolean value.
 If the client is able to activate/de-activate the panel.

 ``template``
   Attribute.
 String value.
 Must be overridden.
 A mako template location.
   The base class will raise ``NotImplemented`` if it's not there.

 ``nav_title``
   Method.
-Returns a function that can be called to get the title to be used on the toolbar's navigation bar for this panel.
+Returns a string.
+Called to get the title to be used on the toolbar's navigation bar for this panel.
+This is enabled as a method for use with `gettext` or if the title requires a computed value.

 ``url``
   Method.
 This is not used at the moment, but it has to be provided because the base class will raise ``NotImplemented`` if it's not there.

 ``title``
   Method.
-Returns a function that can be called to get the title to be used on the panel's display page.
+Returns a string.
+Called to get the title to be used on the panel's display page.
+This is enabled as a method for use with `gettext` or if the title requires a computed value.

 ``__init__``
   Method.
-This defines self.data, which is used in the template.
+This defines `self.data`, which is used in the template.
 This typically contains or triggers the bulk of the panel's logic.

 Once you define the panel it has to be added to the ``debugtoolbar.panels``